tairape/backstage/README.md

 # backstage
 Project with HC-SR04 sensor for installation on backstage of the web series 2.

-Here is the list of materials used for building the backtage lights.

 # List of materials
+Here is the list of materials used for building the backstage lights.

 - 1x Arduino board + USB cable
 - 1x HC-SR04
 - Jumpers